castelojb/research_flow/README.md

 ### 🔧 Defining Kernels

-Each `Kernel` wraps a specific phase of the pipeline, composing its internal steps using `Transformers` and a declarative `graph`.
+Each `Kernel` wraps a specific phase of the pipeline, composing its internal steps using `Transformers` and a declarative `pipeline_graph` property.
+This allows for a clear and organized structure, making it easy to understand the flow of data and the relationships between different components.

 ```python
 # Data Processing Kernel